 On one such expedition, Rachel finds a piece of biotech she has never seen before: a small, purple creature that looks like a cross between a sea anemone and a squid.
 The sight of the creature triggers in Rachel strong memories of her childhood on a faraway island, long before she came to the city, before the world fell into ruin.
 The emotions evoked by these memories are so powerful that Rachel can’t resist picking up the creature as salvage, though she has no idea what it might be.
 A moment later, impulsively, she names it “Borne.”

 Of course, Borne is more than it—he—appears to be.
 Not a plant, as Rachel first mistakenly believes, but an intelligent, shape-shifting creature that defies classification.
-Borne is mobile, omnivorous, curious, and insatiable—and once he learns to communicate verbally, he even displays a sense of humor.
+Borne is mobile, omnivorous, curious, and insatiable—and once he learns to communicate verbally, he displays a sense of humor.

 None of this is comforting to Wick, Rachel’s survival partner and lover.
 Wick is suspicious of Borne from the first moment, and not without reason.
 Wick knows a thing or two about biotech, having worked for the Company many years ago, before being thrown out in the aftermath of a failed project.
 Now Wick makes his own biotech in a converted swimming pool hidden in the depths of the abandoned, half-buried apartment building where he and Rachel live.
 He immediately identifies Borne as something made by the Company, but in order to discover Borne’s true nature and purpose, he must “break it down into its parts.”
 Rachel refuses.
 She has inexplicably developed motherly affections toward Borne—a strong desire to nurture and protect him.

 The story that unfolds between Rachel, Borne, and Wick is a narrative hybrid as unexpected and intriguing as Borne himself.
-What begins as a grim tale of survival in a broken world morphs into a surprisingly endearing coming-of-age story as Borne grows and learns in Rachel’s care.
+What begins as a grim tale of survival morphs into a surprisingly endearing coming-of-age story as Borne grows and learns in Rachel’s care.
 The world outside Rachel and Wick’s hidden, fortified home is no less dangerous, but for a time Rachel takes solace in the bond she forms with Borne, and in having a purpose beyond mere survival.

 But Borne’s childhood can’t last.
 The playful innocence Rachel sees in him is not innocence at all, but a form of miscommunication.
 Rachel doesn’t understand that Borne’s intelligence is different from human intelligence in ways unimaginable to her.
 His ability to speak her language does not mean he experiences the world the way humans do, or thinks as we do.
 Rachel believes she can teach Borne to be a person—not human, certainly, but to act in accordance with human values, to mimic the best of human nature, to be “good.”
 The possibility that Borne’s own nature might not align with those values doesn’t occur to Rachel until long after Borne has outgrown her lessons.